-A sprint plan is important in Agile project management.
-In this article explore what a sprint plan is, why it matters, and information about careers that use it.
+Explore what a sprint plan is in Agile project management, why it matters, and information about careers that use it.

-Sprint planning, and the Scrum framework, are part of the larger Agile methodology.
-Scrum relies on sprint planning, emphasizing transparency and team collaboration.
-The main goal is to deliver results frequently.
+Sprint planning is a process that breaks big projects into smaller parts common to the Scrum framework.
+The sprint takes place for a short duration, such as two-week sprints, and encourages a team to focus on specific objectives to drive adaptation.
+The main goal is to deliver incremental results frequently.
 Team members will identify a list of tasks that need to be done, prioritize them, and work together to accomplish the objectives by the end of the sprint.

 Read more: What Is Product Management: Definition, Types, And Responsibilities